 Charters Towers flying-fox roost at Young’s Block

-In a joint project, the Charters Towers Regional Council, the Queensland Government Department of Environment and Science and the CSIRO are working on a trial to relocate the town’s flying foxes from the existing roost site in Lissner Park to an alternative roost site at Young’s Block.
-This site has been designed specifically to recreate the environment that currently encourages flying foxes to Lissner Park.
+In a joint project, the Charters Towers Regional Council, the Queensland Government Department of Environment and Science and the CSIRO are working on a trial to relocate the town’s flying-foxes from the existing roost site in Lissner Park to an artificial alternative roost site constructed at Young’s Block, on the outskirts of Charters Towers.
+This site has been designed specifically to recreate the type of environment that currently encourages flying-foxes to Lissner Park.